Yukkuricraft/Yukkuricraft/README.md

 - <sub>Sourcecode can be found under `src/generator/velocity_config_gen.py`</sub>

 We also utilize a custom `scripts/start.sh` script to do some filesystem setup for us prior to starting the server.
-As such, we also create a short `yukkuricraft/minecraft-server` image as defined in `images/minecraft-server/Dockerfile`.
+As such, we create a short `yukkuricraft/minecraft-server` image as defined in `images/minecraft-server/Dockerfile`, along with various other customized popular images.

 ## Environments and Containers

 We configure our individual environments using appropriately named configs found under `env/env-toml/<ENV>.toml`.
 The config currently consists of the following sections:

 1. The `cluster-variables` section which defines ENV VARS passed into `docker-compose` invocations.
 We use this TOML definition to dynamically generate a valid `.env` file for `docker-compose`.
   - Note: We inject some ENV VARS into this generated `.env` file, such as the `ENV` value which takes the ENV specified by the TOML filename.

 2. The `world_groups` section which contains our "enabled world groups" config.

-# APIs

-- We use Flask for API
-- We use Flask-SocketIO for websockets/socketio

-### This should probably be its own dedicated file/doc

-## Server API

-- Containers, interacting with servers

-## Backups API

-- Listing, creating, deleting, and restoring backups using Restic.
-  - Currently only supports Minecraft containers

-## Environment API

-- Managing, creating, deleting, editing environments (which contain containers)

-## Files API

-- API for read/writing files on the server and within containers.
-  - Should eventually get deprecated, but used to modify cluster configs for now.

-## Socket IO API

-- API for two-way communication between frontend/backend.
-  - Is not currently used.

-## Outstanding Questions

-- Logs?
-- Plugins and configs?

 ## See Also